 5. Put Others Down to Make Yourself Look Good 批評別人來讓你自己看起老更好

 Nothing will make you look more like an expert than making fun of amateurs.
+Go ahead and buy a few thousand fake follower bots on your social media so that you can make fun of those amateurs and their lack of followers.
 Even if the amateurs have accomplished more than you, and happen to be more talented, motivated, and passionate, it’s important to shove them down.
-Once you do this, their achievements suddenly become yours, and you can gloat in all your fake accomplishments.
+Once you do this, their achievements suddenly become yours, and you can gloat about all your fake accomplishments.

 7. Take Personal Responsibility for the Grammar Mistakes of Everyone in the Entire World 承擔全世界的文法錯誤

-People have been correcting your grammar all your life, now its time to return the favor on the world.
+People have been correcting your grammar all your life; now it's time to return the favor to the world.
 If you’ve been teaching English for your entire adult life, this is an easy task.
 It’s all the more fun to alienate yourself from other expats by correcting their English.
 It doesn’t matter if you are right or not, because only the English from your home country is the correct form of English.
 It is your personal duty to purge the earth of all English that does not conform to your standards, no expat can be spared.

 8. Don’t Make a Crappy Blog/Vlog 不要做一個很爛的部落格或主播